-If by the second week the child has not been seen and parents / carers have not made contact either, the school will contact the Education Entitlement Service (or Education Inclusion and Partnership Team) EES-Admin@northamptonshire.gov.uk to alert them that they have a child missing from school.
+If by the second week the child has not been seen and parents / carers have not made contact either, the school will contact the Education Inclusion and Partnership Team to alert them that they have a child missing from school.

 What happens if my child is persistently late or absent from school?

-From the beginning of the new academic year, 2015 to 2016, the Government is reducing the persistent absence threshold from 15% to 10%.
-This means that a pupil who is absent for 56 sessions (28 days) of school they are classified as persistently absent.
+The Government's persistent absence threshold is 10%.
+This means that a pupil who is absent for 56 sessions (28 days) of school is classified as persistently absent.

 School attendance regulations changed from 1st September 2013 under Education (Pupil Registration) (England) (Amendment) Regulations 2013 which amends the 2006 regulations.

 Headteachers will no longer be able to sanction any holidays and extended leave in term time.
-ALL holidays in term time will be treated as unauthorised absence and will be taken into account when referring parents and families to the Education Entitlement Service (or Education Inclusion and Partnership Team).
+ALL holidays in term time will be treated as unauthorised absence and will be taken into account when referring parents and families to the Education Inclusion and Partnership Team.